 }

 The above steps have successfully created the CRUD functionality for Elasticsearch.
-Now, this class is called whenever update or delete operations are carried out for any post.
-Next, you will look at how to create a function that will search the user query in Elasticsearch data.
+This class is called whenever update or delete operations are carried out for any post.
+Next, you will look at creating a function that will search the user query in Elasticsearch data.

 Step 3: Search the Elasticsearch Data